Mohamed-Fadel/PrefSecure/README.md

 ```

 # Warning
-- Supports +14 APIs but only encrypt the data for +18 APIs and save it as a `plainText` for APIs < 18
+- Supports +14 APIs but only encrypt the data for +18 APIs while save it as a `plainText` not encrypted for APIs < 18
 - Encrypt only the values not the keys.